study-ORCATech-cloud/cicd-labs/ArgoCD/LAB08-CI-Promote-To-ArgoCD/LAB.md

 ### Phase 8: Advanced Testing and Validation

 **28. Test Rollback Scenario:**
-   a.
-Make a breaking change to the application:
+   * Make a breaking change to the application:
       ```bash
       echo "import invalid_module" >> app/main.py
       git add app/main.py
       git commit -m "Introduce breaking change"
       git push origin main
       ```
-   b.
-The CI pipeline should fail at the test stage
+   * The CI pipeline should fail at the test stage
-   c.
-Verify that staging is not updated with the broken version
+   * Verify that staging is not updated with the broken version

 **29. Test Manual Promotion Override:**
-   a.
-Fix the breaking change:
+   * Fix the breaking change:
       ```bash
       git revert HEAD
       git push origin main
       ```
-   b.
-Wait for CI to complete and staging to be updated
+   * Wait for CI to complete and staging to be updated
-   c.
-Use the promotion script locally:
+   * Use the promotion script locally:
       ```bash
       ./scripts/promote-environment.sh
       ```
-   d.
-Commit and push the changes
+   * Commit and push the changes

 **30. Monitor and Validate Complete Pipeline:**
-   a.
-Check application versions across environments:
+   * Check application versions across environments:
       ```bash
       echo "=== Staging Version ==="
       curl http://<MINIKUBE_IP>:30100/version